nirvanaos/home/readme.md

 code as usual C++ classes and describes the interfaces in IDL (Interface Definition Language).
 IDL compiler creates a proxy code that wraps the object interface and converts the object into the actor.
-Each outgoing call is converted into sending the message.
-Each incoming call or return from an outgoing call is converted into receiving a message.
+Each outgoing call to other object is internally converted into sending the request message and receiving the reply message.
+Each incoming call from other object is converted into receiving the request message and sending the reply message.

-Each object method described in IDL can be called as usual or called asynchronously with sending the call message and receiving the reply message.
+Each object method described in IDL can be called as usual or called asynchronously via asynchronous method invocation (AMI) mechanism provided by system.

 So programming for Nirvana does not require changing the programming paradigm as for other actor frameworks.
 You can use OOP paradigm, as you